 The main phases of the loan process are:

-In Canada, there are venture debt firms, like Venbridge, that provide SR&ED loans.
+In Canada, venture debt firms, like Venbridge, provide SR&ED loans.
 The Scientific Research and Experimental Development (SR&ED) program is a multi-billion dollar federal and provincial tax incentive program offered by the Canadian Revenue Agency (CRA) to support and encourage Canadian businesses to conduct research and development in Canada.
 If you’re a tech company, you probably know about SR&ED, but you may not be aware that you can find debt financing based on your SR&ED claim.

 SR&ED Financing is a type of loan designed to provide businesses that have qualified for SR&ED tax credits with working capital.
 The size of the loan is based on their tax credit amount.
 Essentially, you are borrowing to get your SR&ED refund early so you can put it to good use instead of waiting out CRA’s refund process.

-Receipt of funds from the filing of a SR&ED claim usually takes anywhere from 30 to 180 days, and wait times for these refunds may affect your cash flow.
+Receipt of funds from filing a SR&ED claim usually takes anywhere from 30 to 180 days, and wait times for these refunds may affect your cash flow.
 With SR&ED financing, you can get almost immediate access to the cash that’s coming your way.
 It’s basically an instant refund.

 Typically businesses will get financed for between 70% to 80% of their expected SR&ED claim.
 When you get your cash early, you can use it to fund your business and/or invest in R&D without diluting your equity or spending your time fundraising.